octoberv29/Android-Developer-By-Google-Nanodegree/Sunshine App/README.md

         3. Changed adapter's constructor to accept an object of this interface as a parameter.
         4. ViewHolder now implements View.OnClickListener interface to pass the information from an
             item with specific position back to activity.

+4. Intens
+    * Create a new DetailActivity and declare it as a child of a MainActivity.
+        Use explicit intent to redirect the user to a DetailActivity.
+        Use implicit intent to open a map.
+        Use ShareCompat Intent builder to create a Forecast intent for sharing with other apps.
+    &nbsp;

+    1. Created a new DetailActivity and declared it in the manifest as a child of the MainActivity.
+    2. Redirected the user to a newly created activity using intent when the user clicks on an item in the list.
+    3. Changed the menu inside the MainActivity to show the map location.
+Created an intent to do that.
+    4. Create a menu for detail activity with a share button and used ShareCompat Intent builder to create
+        a Forecast intent for sharing with other apps.